TPWD News Release — July 7, 2014

 This past May, Plante says, three new trails were added near Victoria to the Texas Paddling Trails roster.

-Paddling novices looking for helpful tips before heading out, can watch a how to paddle a canoe video or read a Canoeing and Kayaking 101 brochure.
+Paddling novices looking for helpful tips before heading out, can watch a how to paddle a canoe.

 Paddlers should keep in mind that open bodies of water (lakes, rivers, bays, bayous, ponds, oceans) are vastly different from neighborhood swimming pools and definitely warrant extra precautions.
 The key differences are that there are no lifeguards, water conditions can change rapidly and underwater currents sometimes exist.
 Bottom line: all paddlers should wear a life-jacket.
 In Texas, children under 13 in or on vessels under 26 feet must wear a U.S. Coast Guard approved wearable life jacket.